KSardana3/CS-4641/index.md

 ## Data Collection

-We started by pre-processing the data by taking the raw dataset which had vertically stacked close prices as shown:
+The dataset that we chose was the stock price data from the S&P 500 from 2013 to 2018.
+This includes the open and close prices of the day, the high and low prices of the day, and the volume traded.
+However, the column that we were interested in was the close prices as we decided they would be the best data to trade upon for the algorithm.
+We started by pre-processing the data by taking the raw dataset which had vertically stacked datapoints as shown:

 ![Pre-Processed](https://raw.githubusercontent.com/KSardana3/CS-4641/gh-pages/GetImage2.png)

-Then, we processed the data and were able to put each individual stock in time series order as shown:
+This was not the way we wanted the data to be formatted as we wanted to have each row show the close prices of different stocks over the five years.
+Therefore, we processed the data and were able to put each individual stock in time series order as shown:

 ![Processed](https://raw.githubusercontent.com/KSardana3/CS-4641/gh-pages/GetImage.png)

-Then, we found the daily percent change which is important as we are looking for pairs of stocks that have similar percent changes day over day.
+Then, we found the daily percent change which is important as we are looking for pairs of stocks that have similar percent changes day over day:

 ## Methods